CapgeminiNorway/crawlerbaba/README.md

 # crawler-baba
-crawl JavaZone videos with Vimeo API... for learning Golang!
+crawl videos from Vimeo API... for learning Golang!